th0rn0/lanops-manager/README.md

 - Docker v17
 - Docker-compose v1.18
 - Paypal Account for payments
-- Challonge Team API key  (Challongeteamapiherelocation)
+- Challonge API key
+  - A verified challonge account is required - https://challonge.com/settings/developer
+- Challonge Organization subdomain
+  - An Organization must be created in Challonge for this.
+Please use the exact subdomain used in challonge.
+For example if the organization domain is https://lanops.challonge.com/ your sub domain will be 'lanops' - https://challonge.com/organizations/new
-- Steam Developers API Key (steamapiherelocation)
+- Steam Developers API Key
+  - Any Steam API key will do.
+It's best to create a new account though - https://steamcommunity.com/dev/apikey
-- Google Analytics Tracking ID (googleanalyticsapiherelocation)
+- Google Analytics Tracking ID
+  - Optional but highly recommended

 ### Pre Requisites - Dockerless
 - PHP